-But what if ‘things changed’ while you were on leave?
+What if ‘things changed’ while you were on leave?
 This is very common, and while it can be disconcerting, it should not be the end of the story.
-If, while you are on leave your employer makes a decision that will have a significant impact on the pay, status or location of your position, your employer must take all reasonable steps to consult with you about the change.
+If, while you’re on leave your employer makes a decision that will have a significant impact on the pay, status, or location of your position, your employer must take all reasonable steps to consult with you about the change.

 If your pre-leave position no longer exists because your employer no longer requires this position to be performed (i.e. the position has become ‘redundant’), your employer must return you to an available position for which you are qualified and that is as similar in pay and conditions as your pre-leave position.
-If no such alternative role is available, then it may be the case that you will be lawfully dismissed on the basis of a redundancy, subject to the employer going through the normal lawful process of considering redeployment options as an alternative to termination of your employment and otherwise terminating your employment lawfully.
+If no such alternative role is available, then you may be lawfully dismissed on the basis of redundancy, subject to the employer going through the normal lawful process of considering redeployment options as an alternative to termination of your employment and otherwise terminating your employment lawfully.

 Requesting flexible working arrangements

 So, the law entitles you to return to your normal job, but it is often the case that this is not feasible for parents returning to the workforce.
 What if you need to return on a different arrangement to accommodate your new responsibilities?
 There are protections that assist you here as well.

 For example, Sarah worked full-time prior to taking 12 months of unpaid parental leave.
 Sarah wishes to return to work in a part-time capacity so she can manage her family and work.
 The return to work guarantee would only operate to return her to the full-time position.
 However, Sarah may request her employer to implement a flexible working arrangement that could allow her to reduce her overall hours and/or structure her working hours differently to make her return to work possible or easier.
 Her employer can only decline a request for flexible working arrangements under the Fair Work Act on ‘reasonable business grounds’.
 The grounds for refusal must be explained in writing.
 Reasons can be, amongst other things: